 We encourage applications from POGIL practitioners who have previously completed a Fundamentals of POGIL workshop or a 3-day POGIL workshop or who have substantial experience implementing POGIL in their classrooms or laboratories.
 NCAPP is not an introduction to POGIL pedagogy, so we recommend novices start by attending a Fundamentals of POGIL workshop before applying to attend NCAPP.
 All conference participants should expect to contribute or actively participate in the program.

 The next NCAPP will take place June 22-25, 2025 at Emory University, Atlanta, GA.
-Registration costs are anticipated to be approximately $1000.
+Registration will be $825, and on-campus housing (3 nights) will be $175.
 Limited scholarships are available for NCAPP attendance.

 The conference schedule is largely dependent on the accepted applicants and the types of sessions they are interested in participating in and/or presenting.
 The conference schedule for 2025 NCAPP will be a work in progress through the spring of 2025.
 If you'd like a feel for the overall types and balance of sessions, check out our tentative agenda below as an example.

-Our Podcast: We will preview NCAPP 2025 on an upcoming POGIL Podcast featuring chairs Wayne Pearson and Kristi Deaver.
-Check here for more details in October!
+Our Podcast: We preview NCAPP 2025 on a recent POGIL Podcast featuring chairs Wayne Pearson and Kristi Deaver.

 The NCAPP Brochure: Find out everything you need to know about our upcoming event with our 2025 NCAPP Brochure linked below.